EPL Transfer News: The Top 15 Players to Benefit Themselves in the Window

 It's a second go-round for Bellamy with Liverpool after playing for the club in 2007.
 It's also a chance for Bellamy to resurrect his top-flight career.

-Joe Cole: Liverpool to Lille of Ligue 1
+Joe Cole: Liverpool to Lille

 Former Chelsea star Joe Cole signed a four-year contract with Liverpool last summer under then manager Roy Hodgson.
 What looked like a great match for both turned out to be a nightmare for Cole.